seguid/seguid-python/README.md

 ## Documentation

-The package documentation is available on [Read the Docs].
+The package documentation is available on <https://seguid-python.seguid.org>.

 ## Installation